lablab-ai/community-content/tutorials/README.md

 - The tutorial you create must relate to one of the technologies listed in the lablab database.

 ## If you want to publish a new tutorial on lablab.ai, follow these steps:

+0. Make sure you have created your profile on [lablab.ai](https://lablab.ai/login?) and filled in the profile information - that will help community readers get to know the author of the tutorial 😉

 1. Create an mdx file for the tutorial with the tutorial title in slug format (you can slugify [here](https://slugify.online/)) as the filename in this GitHub repository: [https://github.com/lablab-ai/community-content/tree/main/tutorials](https://github.com/lablab-ai/community-content/tree/main/tutorials)